Conditions of Sale

 Purchasers’ attention is drawn to the recent Home Office consultative advice and recommendation regarding antique weapons which in the opinion of the Auctioneers, now regard certain lots as antique and no longer necessarily subject to Certificate requirements.

-The Winter Sale of Sporting Guns & Antique Arms -
+The Autumn Sale of Sporting Guns & Antique Arms – NEW VENUE -

 Do you have an item you are thinking of selling at auction?
 Contact us now to discuss your options for sale without obligation